wjakob/hdrmerge/README.md

 ### Usage
     Syntax: ./hdrmerge [options] <RAW file format string / list of multiple files>

+    Motivation:
+      hdrmerge is a scientific HDR merging tool: its goal is to create images that are accurate linear measurements of the radiance received by the camera.
+      It does not do any fancy noicy removal or other types of postprocessing and instead tries to be simple, understandable and hackable.

     Summary:
       This program takes an exposure series of DNG/CR2/..
 RAW files and merges it